hideodaikoku/placy-site/src/posts/china.md

 ogp: "https://miro.medium.com/max/1074/1*YL1mp99BPXB-8Bj3RJWhNw.gif"
 date: "2020/04/17"
 title: "Post-Quarantine Urbanism of China: It’s All About Human Conditions"
+excerpt: "April 7 2020, one day before the official lockdown lift on Wuhan, China, people were counting down towards midnight as if there was another exclusive New Year’s Eve.
+The night was brightened up by a light show to pay tribute to the key workers with the headline ‘City of Heroes’..."
 ---

 Post-Quarantine Urbanism of China: It’s All About Human Conditions